openstack-archive/anvil/docs/source/topics/gettingstarted.rst

 Apache configuration
 ~~~~~~~~~~~~~~~~~~~~

-We need to adjust the configuration of DEVSTACKpy to reflect the above
+We need to adjust the configuration of ANVIL to reflect the above
 user (``iff you created a user``).

 Open ``conf/stack.ini``